|

 Anglers should look for rafts allowed to conduct recreational fishing.
 These rafts should have the following distinctive features:

-When fishing on these rafts, anglers should follow the Code of Practice for recreational fishing and refrain from conducting activities that interfere with mariculture operations in any way.
+When fishing on these rafts, anglers should follow the Code of Practice for recreational fishing and refrain from conducting activities that apparently or very likely affect the surrounding environments or mariculture operations in any way.
 These include, but not limited to, cooking, barbecuing, littering, polluting the water, conducting other water sports, making excessive noise, use of net, trap or chum bait and conducting activities outside the authorized area.

 * Code of Practice for recreational fishing leaflet (Chinese version only)